widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

 ---
 layout: post
 title: "How to generate Rake task"
-headline: "An easy way to generate Rake task"
+headline: "Easy way to create your own Rake task"
-description: "Ruby on Rails guides for generate Rake task.
-If you want to write new Rake task you can use rails generate task generator.
-It is Ruby On Rails generator which generates scaffold for the Rake task"
+description: "Learn how to create your own Rake tasks efficiently using the built-in generator inside Ruby On Rails."
 tags: [ruby, rails, rake]
 share: true
 featured_post: true